brianhodges/java-data2table/README.md

-# Output Data Object/Array into Formatted Terminal Table (Java)
+# Output Data Object/Array into Formatted Table (Java)
 Just a project more for myself to refer back to when working on future Java projects.
 Outputs an array of objects into a formatted terminal table.

 # Setup